pancelor/necrodancer-level-translator/README.md

 ## How to use:

+First, you'll need to have [Python3](https://www.python.org/downloads/) installed. *It must be version 3 (e.g. Python 3.4.3), not version 2*.

-You need a dungeon file and one or more level files.
+You dungeon will consist of a dungeon file and one or more level files.
 (These can all be text files)

 The dungeon file is in this format, where each `%(...)` represents a placeholder that you need to fill in:

     [settings]
-        save_location = % (where on your computer the XML dungeon should be saved) name = % (the dungeon's name
+        save_location = % (where on your computer the XML dungeon should be saved) name = % (the dungeon's name)
         player_glyph = % (which glyph represents the player)
-        floor_glyph = % (which glyph will be used to place a floor tile under any items/enemies/etc that don't have a floor tile specified) character = % (which necrodancer character this dungeon is built for levels = % (a list of levels in this dungeon)
+        floor_glyph = % (which glyph will be used to place a floor tile under any items/enemies/etc that don't have a floor tile specified) character = % (which necrodancer character this dungeon is built for) levels = % (a list of levels in this dungeon)

     [tiles]